Pyrrus/recipes-database/README.md

+ This is week 5 team week challenge
+   Our recipe database comes stock with 80 different recipes and options for more.
+A search built in and a comment form, and it sings and dances on the side, well maybe not so much but check it out anyway.

 Plain English Specs:
 ### The program can take in a single English word, or multiple words separated by commas and spaces and search through the database for a matching ingredient name .
   * Example Input: eggs, rice